 Full time travel with kids: Day to day life

-Although our country-hopping and absence of school are very different compared to most families with young children (ours are 6, 5 and 2) there are some things that are surprisingly similar to life in the UK.
+Although our country-hopping and unschooling are very different compared to most families with young children (ours are 6, 5 and 2) there are some things that are surprisingly similar to life in the UK.

 Well, take that a few thousand miles south east (5,490 miles to be exact) and that is what we are doing now in Sri Lanka.
-Kids are kids wherever you go; life is life and long-term travel/ nomadic lifestyle isn’t a holiday.
+Kids are kids wherever you go; life is life and long-term travel and the nomadic lifestyle isn’t a holiday.

 Most days are similar- we wake up and the morning is spent playing in the apartment/hostel, eating and reading and doing art.
-We might have a workout or do some yoga, with which the kids join in, and Patrick or I might get a bit of work done while the kids are busy.
+We might have a workout or do some yoga (the kids join in) and Patrick or I might get a bit of work done while the kids are busy.

 After lunch here in Sri Lanka we head to the beach; in Bali it was the same (in northern Thailand we would head to the children’s charity we were visiting; in Bangkok to the park or a mall).
-We spend the afternoon on the beach, get the kids dinner at a beach cafe (usually pasta and fruit smoothies) and head back after sunset, when the mozzies and sandflies come out in evil force.
+We spend the afternoon on the beach, get the kids dinner at a beach cafe (usually pasta and fruit smoothies) and head back home after sunset, when the mozzies and sandflies come out in evil force.

-If we didn’t get the kids dinner at a cafe then we cook on the gas hob in the apartment; we try to do a bit of both for their nutrition and for the budget.
-The kids do more playing, maybe watch a movie or I read to them, Mum reads and researches our next destination, Patrick looks up things like visas and flights, I get some work done and we might do some more yoga.
+If we didn’t get the kids dinner at a cafe earlier then we cook on the gas hob in the apartment; we try to do a bit of both for their nutrition and for the budget.
+The kids do more playing, maybe watch a movie or I read to them while Mum reads and researches our next destination.
+Patrick looks up things like visas and flights and after the kids are in I get some work done and we might do some more yoga.

-The variation on the days is the volume of my work- a few times a week I’ll leave the apartment at just before 8am to work at the cafe down the street.
+The main variation on the days is the volume of my work- a few times a week I’ll leave the apartment at just before 8am to work at the cafe down the street.
 I’ll generally have already got some work done before that as the kids love to wake me up at around 5.30-6.

 Sometimes Eira or Esmae come with me and play with the cafe’s toys or on their iPads; it’s nice to give them time apart and with different ratios of adults to kids.
-When I’m working Patrick and/or Mum will take the kids to a park, pool, softplay or beach depending on what’s available, or if I’ve started really early I will come home in the afternoon and we’ll go out together.
+When I’m working Patrick or Mum will take the kids to a park, pool, soft-play or beach depending on what’s available, or if I’ve started really early I will come home in the afternoon and we’ll go out together.

-We all really enjoy these days as it feels like we are seeing the best of a place; what people go there to visit.
+We all really enjoy these days as it feels like we are seeing the best of a place; what most people go there to visit.

 As I said, there’s still family life stuff to do each day.
 In the morning here in Sri Lanka Mum picks up bread from the little bakery around the corner and gets some fruit for breakfast.
 Some days we need to go to a bigger supermarket to stock up, or get passport photos taken for a visa, or do laundry.
-We hand wash some things and take some to a local person depending on the humidity of the country, the cost and how badly they ruin/lose our stuff (happens ALL the time).
+We hand wash some things and take some to a local person depending on the humidity of the country, the cost and how badly they ruin/lose our stuff (happens ALL the time!)

 We tidy the apartment several times a day (sand, everywhere, always) shake the sand off the sheets and remake the beds each day, put cockroach blockers over the drains (don’t ask), deal with any ants that are trying to ruin our lives, take the rubbish out, turn the water pump on and off (otherwise we have noooo water ever) and just do that kind of life stuff, y’know?